ocapn/ocapn/draft-specifications/CapTP Specification.md

 ### Receiving
 When receiving the `op:get` message, export a promise at the answer position specified by `new-answer-pos`.
-The promise should eventually resolve to the value at the field specified by `field-name`, in fields of the `receiver-desc` Struct.
+The promise should eventually fulfill to the value at the field specified by `field-name`, in fields of the `receiver-desc` Struct.
 If the `receiver-desc` promise breaks, or the `field-name` is absent on the eventual receiver, the promise breaks.